Published on Brock University (http://brocku.ca)

 A VERY WARM WELCOME TO YOU!

-THE OFFICE OF INTERNATIONAL SERVICES AND PROGRAMS ABROAD AT BROCK UNIVERSITY IS HERE TO HELP YOU MAKE A SUCCESSFUL TRANSITION TO YOUR NEW LIFE IN CANADA.
+THE OFFICE OF INTERNATIONAL SERVICES AT BROCK UNIVERSITY IS HERE TO HELP YOU MAKE A SUCCESSFUL TRANSITION TO YOUR NEW LIFE IN CANADA.
 PLEASE VISIT US WHEN YOU ARRIVE AT BROCK.

 In Canada, a Study Permit is necessary for any non-resident person studying for a period longer than six months.
 Even if you plan on studying in Canada for less than six months, you may want to apply for a Study Permit in case you decide to extend your studies at a later date or would like to work on campus.
 This is especially useful for short term exchange students.
 For more informaiton on working in Canada as international students, check here.